spring1843/go-dsa/linkedlist/README.md

 * At least one piece of data such as name or number
 * A reference to the next node
-* A reference to the previous node in doubly linked lists
+* A reference to the previous node (in case of doubly linked lists)

 To create a linked list in Go, a node structure can be defined, and a pointer to the same structure can be used.
 For instance, a singly linked list that follows the format 1->2->3->4->5 can be created using the following example: